UMAprotocol/protocol/documentation/explainers/tokenized-derivative.md

 when the TokenizedDerivative is deployed.
 If set to a nonzero value, the contract will treat this value as the initial value that the price feed returned.

-- `expiry`: Unix timestamp for when the token should expire.
+- `expiry`: Unix timestamp specifying when the token will expire.
 Setting this to 0 will cause the token to be perpetual.

 ### Other parameters